What Is a Denial-of-Service (DoS) Attack?

 Types of DoS Attacks

-A SYN flood sends a connection request to a server, but never completes the metaphorical “handshake” with the host.
+SYN Flood: It sends a connection request to a server, but never completes the metaphorical “handshake” with the host.
 These requests continue to flood the system until all open ports are saturated, leaving no available avenues for access for legitimate users.

 The signs of a DoS attack can be observed by any network user.
 Common indicators include: